Camble/LiveryLink/README.md

 # Livery Link

+> [!IMPORTANT]
-> Note: From v0.22.0, releases of Livery Link will include a zipped folder to make installation easier.
+> From v0.22.0, releases of Livery Link will include a zipped folder to make installation easier.
 If you are on v0.19.0 or earlier, you will need to manually update to the newer version before the auto-updater will handle this new folder structure.

 ## Requirements